Apetrosia/DeriGuru/README.md

     #IncorrectSymbolError
     dif
 ````
-- Use a single operation symbol or dot several times in a row:
+- Use single operation symbol or dot several times in a row:

 ```ruby
     #IncorrectSymbolError